Joanne Klein Singer/Actor/Teacher

 I was asked if I could substitute the regular voice coach and it just kept going.
 I have been asked by other singers for help and realized I love teaching, helping them realize their dreams.

-All Ages; children as young as five to adults in their twenties.
+All Ages; children as young as five to adults.
 I have had students who had hearing issues and we discussed this and they continued with acting instead.

 Working with the Sirens of Swing, a trio of women who are hilarious and very good singers and a piano and bass.
 We have known each other for decades and have been doing this form of music since the '90's.
 Many shows with great audiences who appreciate our goofy and wonderful arrangements of the swing era music.

 What advice would you give a student looking to hire a teacher in your area of expertise?